Samsung Galaxy Note 7 holdouts will soon have dead phones.

 Cryptowall / Cryptolocker virus update.

-We want to alert you to a very urgent threat to the data on your network called Cryptowall / Cryptolocker.
+urgent threat to the data on your network called Cryptowall / Cryptolocker.

-not open ANY files that are sent to you through e-mail.
+You should immediately advise your staff to not open ANY files that are sent to you through e-mail.
 This new virus/trojan arrives as an e-mail that contains a zip, doc, xls, or pdf file that pretends to be an invoice, purchase order, bill, complaint, UPS or USPS shipment or other business communication.
 If you receive such a message, you should verify with the sender that they did in fact send this message prior to opening the attachment.

 This threat is specifically designed to defeat firewalls, anti-virus and anti-malware software.
 There is presently no known way to block these threats.
 If you open such an attachment, you won't even know you have been infected until you attempt to access data on your network.
 Once infected, your critical data is inaccessible and current recovery steps are time consuming and expensive.
 We cannot stress the severity of this threat enough.